-An incentive spirometer is a device used to help you keep your lungs healthy while they are healing.
+An incentive spirometer is a device used to help you keep your lungs healthy after surgery or when you have a lung illness, such as pneumonia.
 The incentive spirometer teaches you how to take slow deep breaths.

 After surgery, it may be too painful to take deep breaths.
 You may also feel too weak to take deep breaths.
-When you do not breathe deeply enough, this can lead to sick lungs.
+When you do not breathe deeply enough, this can lead to lung illness.

-By using the incentive spirometer every 1 - 2 hours, or as directed by your nurse or doctor, you can take an active role in your recovery and keep your lungs healthy.
+By using the incentive spirometer every 1 to 2 hours, or as instructed by your nurse or doctor, you can take an active role in your recovery and keep your lungs healthy.

-A piece in the incentive spirometer will rise as you take a breath in.
+A piece in the incentive spirometer will rise as you breathe in.

 Another, smaller piece in the incentive spirometer looks like a ball or disc.

-Repeat 10 - 15 breaths every 1 - 2 hours or as instructed by your nurse or doctor.
+Take 10 to 15 breaths with your spirometer every 1 to 2 hours, or as often as instructed by your nurse or doctor.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.